Ramadan in the Workplace: Best Practices for Employers

 What is Ramadan?

-With a focus on giving back to the community, many Muslims spend time during the month of Ramadan completing acts of charity and attending late-night prayer sessions called Taraweeh.
+With an emphasis on giving back to the community, many Muslims the month of Ramadan performing acts of charity and attending late-night prayer sessions called Taraweeh.

 How to celebrate Ramadan at work

-Since Islam is so common in the U.S., it can be helpful for employers to remain educated on properly celebrating the religion’s holidays, like Ramadan, in the workplace.
+Because Islam is one of the most widely practiced religions in the nation, it’s important for employers to recognize holidays like Ramadan in the workplace appropriately.
 A good place to start is learning more about the holiday and ways to show support to Muslim colleagues.

 Mark your calendar

-Ramadan falls at a different time each year, as the Islamic calendar follows the lunar calendar, not the Gregorian one, so SMBs should be sure to update their company calendars each year accordingly.
+Ramadan doesn’t fall on the same dates each year, as the Islamic calendar follows the lunar cycle rather than the Gregorian calendar.
+To stay prepared and supportive, SMBs should remember to update their company calendars annually.
 During the next few years, Ramadan will occur on the following dates:

-Once your calendars are marked, consider sending an annual holiday greeting email commemorating Ramadan just as you might for Christmas or Hannukah.
+After marking your calendars, consider sending an annual holiday greeting email commemorating Ramadan just as you might for Christmas or Hanukkah.

 Offer accommodating schedules